B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 Strategy, generally developed by the student, to carry out an operation, for example:

-It is a strategy found intuitively by the student or his peers, allowing him to perform an operation.
+It is a strategy found intuitively by the students, allowing them to perform an operation.

 Not all students invent algorithms.
 However, all students benefit from sharing personal strategies.